openresty/redis2-nginx-module/README.markdown

 Lua Interoperability
 ====================

-This module can be served as a non-blocking redis2 client for [HttpLuaModule](http://wiki.nginx.org/HttpLuaModule).
+This module can be served as a non-blocking redis2 client for [HttpLuaModule](http://wiki.nginx.org/HttpLuaModule) (but nowadays it is recommended to use the [lua-resty-redis](http://github.com/agentzh/lua-resty-redis) library instead, which is much simpler to use and more efficient most of the time).
 Here's an example using a GET subrequest: